School meal: Disadvantaged Children and Pupil Premium

 The receipt of Free School Meals (FSM) is one of the indicators of disadvantage.
 It entitles the school to a Pupil Premium, a sum of money, £1,350 As of January 2021, added to the annual budget.
-Disadvantaged pupils are a focus group for Ofsted and since 2015 the school’s progress in closing the achievement gap between them and other pupils forms a major part in judging the school’s outcomes.
+Disadvantaged pupils are a focus group for Ofsted and since 2015 the school's progress in closing the achievement gap between them and other pupils forms a major part in judging the school's outcomes.

 Advocacy

 The National Union of Teachers supports free school meals for all children.
 Fiona Twycross campaigned to persuade the Labour Party to commit to providing universal free school meals.
 She argues that according to the Institute for Fiscal Studies and the National Centre for Social Research, free school meals for all students significantly increases attainment in schools.

 Free school meals have become an essential part of the diet of disadvantaged children.
-During the Covid-19 pandemic lockdown, these children were out of school and unfed.
+During the COVID-19 pandemic lockdown, these children were out of school and unfed.
 Marcus Rashford, a popular footballer, led a successful campaign to cause the government to make a U-turn and to continue to provide meals or food vouchers.
 The Petition that Rashford started on Free School Meals garnered substantial support, passing the 1 million signature mark on 28 October 2020.

-Asia

-China

-A typical school lunch in the People's Republic of China includes staple food, meat diet, vegetable dish, and each school has different kind of dishes.
-Students can choose between two and three dishes according to their preferences, with a staple food, usually rice.

-In impoverished rural areas, students' access to nutritious food is limited.
-The government has funded "nutritious lunch" schemes in rural public schools to combat malnutrition.
-Government data from June 2017 indicated that 48% of schools were unable to fully meet recommended nutrition standards.

-India

-School meals are provided for free at public schools in India.